Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Introduction

 In this paper, we discuss the details of the Maximum entropy principle, its application to the problem of PSD estimation with Burg's algorithm and the link between Burg's algorithm and autoregressive process.
-Our goal is to bring (again) to public attention Maximum Entropy Spectral analysis, in the hope that it will be widely employed as a way out to the many undesired aspects of the Welch's algorithm (or other similar methods).
-To facilitate this goal, we present and describe a new code, \texttt{memspectrum}, that provides a robust and easy-to-use python implementation of the algorithm\footnote{ It is available at link: \url{https://pypi.org/project/memspectrum/}. }.
+Our goal is to bring (again) to public attention Maximum Entropy Spectral analysis, in the hope that it will be widely employed as a way out of the many undesired aspects of the Welch's algorithm (or other similar methods).
+To facilitate this goal, we based this study on \texttt{memspectrum}, a freely available, robust and easy-to-use python implementation of the algorithm described below\footnote{ It is available at link: \url{https://pypi.org/project/memspectrum/}.}.
 We provide a thorough assessment of the performance of our code and we validate our results performing a number of tests on simulated and real data.
 We also compare our results with those of spectral analysis carried out with the standard Welch's method.
 In order to apply our model on a realistic setting, we analyse some time series of broad interest in the scientific community.

 Our paper is organized as follows: we begin by briefly reviewing the theoretical foundations of the maximum entropy principle in Sec.~\ref{sec:foundations}.
 Sec.~\ref{sec:validation} presents the validation of Burg's method as well as of our implementation on simulated data.
-In Sec.~\ref{sec:Welch_comparison} we compare the results from \texttt{memspectrum} with the Welch method; Sec.~\ref{sec:applications} presents a few applications to real time series and, finally, we conclude with a discussion in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:Welch_comparison} we compare the results from \texttt{memspectrum} with the Welch method; Sec.~\ref{sec:applications} presents a few applications to real time series, including the analysis of GW150914, and, finally, we conclude with a discussion in Sec.~\ref{sec:conclusion}.